Purpose

 Committee Participation

 The resident will be assigned to departmental, hospital, or health-system committee(s) over the course of the year.
-The resident will serve as the secretary of the Anticoagulation Steering Committee (multidisciplinary, multi-site committee) and Anticoagulation Steering Patient Safety Event Review Subcommittee.
-The PGY2 Thrombosis and Hemostasis resident will also serve as an active member of the Department of Pharmacy Anticoagulation Committee and Hemostatic and Antithrombotic Stewardship Committee.
+The resident is required to serve as the secretary of the Anticoagulation Steering Committee (multidisciplinary, multi-site committee) and Anticoagulation Steering Patient Safety Event Review Subcommittee.
+The PGY2 Thrombosis and Hemostasis resident is also required to also serve as an active member of the Department of Pharmacy Anticoagulation Committee and Hemostatic and Antithrombotic Stewardship Committee.

 Staffing Component